 Do you need a medical degree to be a health & medical writer?
 It’s a question I get asked all the time.
 And, here’s a little confession: I’m a health & medical writer without a medical degree.

 Should health & medical writers have a medical degree?

-- I research thoroughly using high-quality, evidence-based resources.
+- We research thoroughly using high-quality, evidence-based resources.

-- I speak to researchers and experts to gain a clinician’s perspective on relevant issues and topics.
+- We speak to researchers and experts to gain a clinician’s perspective on relevant issues and topics.

-- I try to communicate these perspectives in an interesting, practical and useful way for our readers, based on evidence-based writing strategies.
+- We try to communicate these perspectives in an interesting, practical and useful way for our readers, based on evidence-based writing strategies.

-- We consider an issue from its clinical application
+- We consider an issue from its clinical application.

-Importantly, if I need to write clinical recommendations, I always consult a medical professional.
+- If we need to write clinical recommendations, we always consult a medical professional.

-This means I’m not coming to my own conclusion about what a doctor should do in practice – rather, the end result is always a collaborative process.
-A process which incorporates:
+This means we’re not coming to our own conclusion about what a doctor should do in practice – rather, the end result is always a collaborative process.
+A process incorporating:

 - outcomes based on clinical evidence – new and past, and